trinanda-os/trinanda-os.github.io/flexnote/privacy_policy/index.md

-# Privacy Policy for FlexNote
+# FlexNote Privacy Policy

 **Last Updated:** December 18, 2025

 This Privacy Policy describes how **FlexNote** ("we," "our," or "the App") handles your information.
-Your privacy is a priority, and the App is designed to operate with minimal data collection.
+Your privacy is a priority, and the App is designed to prioritize local storage and user control.

 ## 1. Information Collection and Use

-### User-Generated Content
+### User-Generated Content & Media

-FlexNote is a note-taking application.
-All notes, text, and media you input into the App are **stored locally** on your device.
-We do not upload your notes to external servers, nor do we have access to the content of your notes.
+FlexNote allows you to create notes and attach **image files** from your device.

+* **Storage:** All notes and attached images are **stored locally** on your device.
+* **Access:** The App requires permission to access your gallery or media storage only to allow you to select and display images within your notes.
+We do not upload these images to any external servers.

+### Phone Numbers

+If you input a **phone number** into a note:

+* **Storage:** This data is stored strictly as part of the local note file on your device.
+* **Usage:** We do not use your phone number for authentication, marketing, or communication purposes.
+It is treated as private text content.

 ### Location Data (GPS)

-FlexNote may request access to your device's **GPS location** only if you choose to use features that require it (e.g., tagging a note with a location).
+FlexNote may request access to your device's **GPS location** only if you choose to use features that require it (e.g., geotagging a note).

-* **Purpose:** To provide location-based context to your notes.
-* **Storage:** This data is stored locally on your device as part of your note metadata.
+* **Storage:** This data is saved locally as metadata for that specific note.
-* **Control:** This is an optional feature.
-You can grant or revoke location permissions at any time through your Android system settings.
+* **Control:** You can enable or disable location permissions at any time via Android Settings.

 ## 2. Data Storage and Security

 Because your data is stored locally:

-* **No Cloud Storage:** We do not host your data on our servers.
+* **No Cloud Sync:** We do not host your notes, images, or contact details on our servers.
-* **User Responsibility:** You are responsible for backing up your data and securing your device.
-If you uninstall the App or factory reset your device, your locally stored notes may be permanently deleted.
+* **Data Loss:** Please be aware that deleting the App or clearing App data may result in the loss of your stored notes and images, as we do not maintain backups.

-## 3. Third-Party Services
+## 3. Third-Party Access

-FlexNote does not share your personal information or location data with third-party advertisers or data brokers.
+FlexNote does not share, sell, or trade your images, phone numbers, or location data with third-party services, advertisers, or analytics providers.

-## 4. Children’s Privacy
+## 4. Permissions

-Our App does not knowingly collect any personal identifiable information from children.
-Since all data is stored locally on the user's device, we do not have a database of user ages or identities.

-## 5. Changes to This Policy

-We may update our Privacy Policy from time to time.
-You are advised to review this page periodically for any changes.
-Changes are effective immediately upon being posted within the App or on our official store listing.
+To function correctly, FlexNote may request:

+* **Storage/Media:** To save and view image attachments.
+* **Location:** To add location tags to notes (optional).

-## 6. Contact Us
+## 5. Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at:
+If you have any questions regarding this policy, please contact us at:
 **egatrinanda.id@gmail.com**